Queen Sindeok: Involvement in royal politics

 Queen Hyeon tried to pass over the position of Crown Prince from the grown up princes of the deceased Queen Sinui, and pass on the throne onto one of her sons.
-To make her son successor to the throne, she made a political alliance with Jeong Do-jeon, who met her willingly, and successfully convinced Taejo to have her second son, Yi Bang-seok, Grand Prince Uian, as the next crown prince.
+To make her son successor to the throne, she made a political alliance with Chŏng Tojŏn, who met her willingly, and successfully convinced Taejo to have her second son, Yi Bang-seok, Grand Prince Uian, as the next crown prince.

 However, it was not the eldest son or the sons and daughters of Queen Sinui.
 Yi Bang-won, Prince Jeongan could not accept the fact that the second son of his father's second consort would become the crown prince.
 However, Yi Seong-gye still appointed Queen Hyeon's son, Yi Bang-seok as the next heir.
 Yi Bang-won, the most politically ambitious, was outraged.